yuweichuan/PTMSeeker/README.md

-# PTMSeeker
+# SeaPIC
-PTMSeeker is a screening tool that identifies post-translational modifications (PTMs) in the cross-linking mass spectrometry (XL-MS) data.
+SeaPIC is a screening tool that searches for post-translational modifications (PTMs) in the cross-linking mass spectrometry (XL-MS) data.
 ## Usage
 ### Environment
 1. Fetch all the files in the repository.